-So, you seem to get a yeast infection after sex.
+Does it appear you seem to get a yeast infection after sex?
 Well, according to many different studies; and according to the seemingly general consensus among researchers; sexual intercourse does not change your odds of developing a vaginal yeast infection.
 One caveat to this is, of course, as long as your sex partner does not currently have a yeast infection.
 Yes, Candida fungi are contagious; and, sexual activity with someone with a Candida infection can lead to you getting an infection yourself (for more on this topic, you can check out Sex and Yeast Infection).
 Another caveat to this is oral sex and getting saliva on the vagina.
-Frequent cunninglingus (giving oral sex to a woman), as evidenced by many studies, does significantly increase a woman’s risk for developing a yeast infection.
+Women who engage in frequently receiving oral sex, as evidenced by many studies, have a significantly increased risk for developing a yeast infection.
 Women who masturbate with saliva also have a significantly higher chance of developing a vaginal yeast infection.

-If you’re a woman who is having sex with men and finds herself coming down, for sure, with a yeast infection after sex; there is one thing you could do.
+If you’re a woman who is having sex with a man, and finds, for sure, a yeast infection occurs after sex; there is one thing you could do.
 A man’s semen is somewhat alkaline; with a pH of around 7.2 to 7.8.
-Candida do love a more alkaline environment; and a healthy vagina has a pH of around 4.5.
-So, when you have a significant amount of semen in the vagina, this can raise the vaginal pH.
-What you may find helpful is washing out the semen from the vagina with apple cider vinegar right away after sex.
+Candida do prefer a more alkaline environment; and a healthy vagina has a pH of around 4.5.
+So, when you have semen in the vagina, this can raise the vaginal pH.
+What you may find helpful, is washing out the semen from the vagina with diluted apple cider vinegar right away after sex.
+Just make sure you keep the concentration of the vinegar to about 1%.
+This should be strong enough to kill some Candida without causing harm.
+Strong concentrations of vinegar can cause the skin to become irritated or induce chemical burns (learn more about this vinegar here: Apple Cider Vinegar for Yeast Infection).
 This will help re-acidify the vagina and keep the pH low and unconducive to Candida overgrowth.
 This may help reduce the rate of recurrent yeast infections after sex.
-For a more complete, total solution to eliminate Candida fast (in about 12 hours), you can check out the last section of this article!
+For a more complete, total solution to eliminate Candida fast (in about 12 hours), you can check out the last section of this article.

 Contraceptive Use and Yeast Infections